spanners/dissertation/dissertation/sections/pilot1.markdown

-Using a per-participant questionnaire (See \ref{pre-questionnaire}), I captured video & audio data of 2 participants while they completed the task of extending a mario game to make mario fly.
+Using a per-participant questionnaire (See \ref{pre-questionnaire}), I captured video & audio data of 2 participants while they completed the task of extending a Mario game to make Mario fly.
 This initial pilot study was done to get a feel of what behaviours may be worth investigating further while a user completes a programming task.
 I may then refine the methodology to enable said behaviours to be isolated more effectively, varying some dependent variable to see if it